Wichita North High School: History

-New School Mascot
+New school mascot

 In February 2021, the Wichita Board of Education voted unanimously to retire the school’s mascot.
 A committee created by Wichita Public Schools to study the mascot determined: “the term is offensive to Native Americans and the Native American Culture.
 The committee will not create a new mascot, but will adhere to BOE policy 1216, which states a school building principal is responsible for the development of school themes, songs, flags, etc. At this time, the North High administration has no plans to create a new mascot.
 The school will be referred to Wichita North High School and the school will continue to use their shield, drum and feather logo.
 The school was given a two-year phase-in plan starting in the 2021-22 school year to remove the mascot name on athletic and fine arts uniforms, school apparel and signs.

 In November, 2022, the Kansas Board of Education voted for schools kindergarten through 12th grade to “retire Indian-themed mascots and branding."
 Following the vote, Wichita North High School students were allowed to vote on a new mascot.
 They had the following four choices to vote for: Wolfpack, Redhawks, North Stars and Red Storm.
 On December 14, 2022, the school changed its mascot name to the Redhawks.